 You’ve likely seen the hashtag.
 Besides just plain-old #goals we have things like “#relationshipgoals,” “#fashiongoals,” and of course we can’t forget, “#closetgoals.”
 I’ve been thinking about goal-setting a lot lately, partly because it keeps coming up as a topic in my work with clients (it’s weird how these things seem to come in waves), and partly because I recently set a big goal of my own.

 Some people like to use that SMART method for goal-setting.
 (Specific, Measurable, Achievable, Relevant, Time-Bound).
-That works pretty well when you’re starting out learning or refining your technique.
+That works pretty well when you’re starting out learning, or refining your technique.
 But when I first got the inkling and defined my big goal, I decided to quietly put it out to the universe, do my best to keep my mouth shut about it, and get busy.
 Talking incessantly about my goals often backfires on me, and there’s even some evidence to suggest why that is.

 Some of my clients have given up on setting goals because pretty much everything they think about doing seems like good intentions that never happen (think getting that garage or basement finally cleared out).
-Or some avoid goals because they might happen - then they would be successful, and being successful is scary (“OMG, what now??”).
+Or some avoid goals because they might happen - then they would be successful, and being successful means change (“OMG, what now??”).
 Some clients don't ever set them at all, because the concept has never been discussed or taught.
 It doesn’t occur to them, it’s not on their radar.
-Or for some people, perhaps goals sound too much like work.
+Or for some people, perhaps goals just sound too much like work.

 The magnitude and gravity of goals can shift and change over time, and depending upon needs.
 One month you might have a goal to start drinking more water and leave it at that.
 Next January you might aspire to spend the year gradually purging and preparing your home for sale so that you can downsize - a goal that would require more planning, checking in, reminding (like lots of mini-goals).
 In either scenario, how do you begin without some sort of an end in mind?
 I think where we often go off track is in letting the process get in the way of the product.
 It can be a little intoxicating to walk through some new way of accomplishing something, checking things off of the latest list app, shopping for a shiny new planner.
 If those things help, fine.
 But if they aren’t supportive of you actually working through and making it to that final “whatever,” they’re just more window dressing.